Most people who move to care homes do so because of either cognitive impairment (Dementia/Alzheimer’s/Mental health ) and/or mobility impairment.

 Help your loved ones to live with dignity.
 Don’t allow poor oral care to become a contributing factor in this not happening.

-Call our Care Team to realise the many options that are available to your loved one in the comfort of their home or care home.
+Call our Care Homes Team to find out about the many options that are available to your loved one in the comfort of their home or care home.

 Article by Saoirse O’Reilly, Customer Relationship Manager at Dental Tech Group

 Quote: Association between dental prosthesis need, nutritional status and quality of life of elderly subjects.
 Pillai RS, Mathur VP, Jain V, Shah N, Kalra S, Kumar P, Dey AB.